-Join Peggy Fisher for an in-depth discussion in this video What you should know before watching this course, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video What you should know before watching this course, part of Learning Java 8.

 - Before we get started, there are some things that you should already know about programming in general.
 This course is designed to get you up and running with the Java programming language.
 It is not intended to be an introduction to the fundamentals of programming.
 You should already be familiar with the basic principles of programming, such as defining variables, assigning data types, creating methods or functions, and using assignment statements.
 If you are not familiar with these principles, or if you need a refresher, take a look at the Foundations of Programming series on Lynda.com.